mortenc/portfolio-jekyll/_projects/golden-gate.md

 bodyclass: "project"
 client: "Golden Gate Bridge"
 title:  "Golden Gate Bridge"
+heading:  "Redesigning a website for a world-famous bridge"
-desc-long: "<span>The Golden Gate Bridge, Highway & Transportation District</span> knew that they needed a new website, but weren’t sure where to begin.
+desc-long: "The Golden Gate Bridge, Highway & Transportation District knew that they needed a new website, but weren’t sure where to begin.
 FFW helped them understand their needs."
 desc-short: "Redesigning a website for a world famous bridge"
-role: "Strategy, UX, Design"
+role: "Strategy · UX · UI"
 employer: "FFW Agency"
-link: "www.example.com"
+link: "In Development"
 link-desc: "Visit Website"
 year: 2016
 type: "Website"